 Web development is a fast ever-changing industry.
-To stay in the loop, you have to constantly stay informed with the latest and greatest, and one of the best way to do this is by subscribing to a podcast.
+To stay in the loop, you have to constantly stay informed with the latest and greatest, and one of the best ways to do this is by subscribing to a podcast.
 Podcast or Podcasting is a fascinating medium to get information and news especially for times like when you’re commuting to the office or having a run at the gym.

 Some channels may come in audio only while others with videos.
-Since it is common to have a smartphone or tablet with us, enjoying a podcast is real easy these days.
+Since it is common to have a smartphone or tablet with us, enjoying a podcast is really easy these days.
 You just need to obtain the RSS URL and add it to the app and the app will grab the latest episode for you.
 Some podcasts are also available on iTunes.
 Alternatively, you can use:

 Recommended Reading: Beginner’s Guide To Setting Up Your Own Podcasts